xaynezz/1015/README.md

 - Vector Autoregression

 ## What did we learn from this project?
-- Data cleaning concepts
-  - Extracting 136 datasets after mergeing 7 datasets
-  - Converting dataset from non-time series to time series
 - Adapting and using concepts taught in lab
   - Correlation Matrix
   - Pair Plot
   - Diagnostic Plot
+- Data cleaning concepts
+  - Creating 136 datasets after merging 7 datasets
+  - Converting dataset from non-time series to time series
 - Representing numeric data as a geographic map in plotly
 - New machine learning models and concepts
   - K-Fold Cross Validation